0x4D5352/ddt/README.md

 by filetype.
 Useful for figuring out how difficult it will be for a Large Language Model to hold the entirety of a given set of files in its context window.

+> ![WARNING] Heads Up!
+> While functional, DDT is still in its very early stages and is not considered
+> stable.
+Versioning will follow pre-v0 semantic versioning where minor version
+> updates indicate non-backwards compatible changes in addition to new features.
+> Patch versions will focus on bugfixes, non-breaking feature improvements, and
+> early access to new features behind a special `--experimental {command}` flag.

 ## Installation and Use

 ### Binary Distribution